 Entrepreneurs create something new.
 They identify a problem and work to create innovative solutions that help reduce or eliminate problems.
 Even if they do trading, they will apply innovative methods to it.

 Let me give you an example.
 If an owner of retail chain is adding internet sales as one of his channel, he is just being a businessman trying to find new ways of getting more business.
+However if he goes an creates an innovative product that never existed before, he is being an entrepreneur.
+Here, he has taken the risk upon himself.

 An entrepreneur will not work in areas where there is already a crowd.
 He will use his scarce money to explore new.
 He will for example, go for new channels of sales( internet, m-commerce etc), innovative products ( a new software), innovative marketing techniques( viral marketing) etc. He side steps the market that is too competitive and works in a niche area.